-Randwick City Library runs regular workshops facilitated by Early Childhood Educators giving parents information about play, child development and what toys and activities are suitable for children of different ages.
+Randwick City Library runs regular Play Workshops facilitated by Early Childhood Educators to provide parents and caregivers with valuable information about play, child development and choosing suitable toys and activities for your child.

-At each workshop we showcase age appropriate toys available for loan from the Toy & Game Library.
+At each workshop we showcase age-appropriate toys available for loan from our Toy & Game Library.

 - Let your child explore toys in their own way...what will they discover?

-- Remember play continues to be important as your child enters school.
+- Remember, play continues to be important all throughout school

 - Don't worry about making any play experience 'perfect'